Bearing an Hourglass: Plot summary

-Some time in the future (as evidenced by technology in use that is much more advanced than in the first story), Norton—a man of about forty—is living a life of nomadic wandering when a ghost named Gawain asks him to father a child to his wife, Orlene, with whom Norton eventually falls in love.
+A man named Norton is living a life of nomadic wandering when a ghost named Gawain asks him to father a child with his wife, Orlene, with whom Norton eventually falls in love.
 Gaea, the Incarnation of Nature, makes the child in Gawain's likeness so his bloodline would continue.
-Unfortunately, due to a recessive disease that runs in Gawain's family, the child dies.
-Orlene commits suicide shortly after.
+Unfortunately, due to a recessive disease that runs in Gawain's family, the child dies, and Orlene commits suicide shortly after.

-Mourning Orlene, Norton resumes his travels, during which he is approached by Gawain.
-Trying to make up for his blunder, the ghost notifies Norton the office of Time (Chronos), who rules over all Earthly aspects of time, will be opening.
-Gawain explains that the person who holds the office of Chronos lives backwards in time until the moment of their birth or conception-no one in the book is sure of which.
-The ghost explains that, by living backwards, Norton can continue to see Orlene, since she is still alive in the past.
-Norton accepts, and Gawain leads him to the spot where the future office holder of Time, Norton's predecessor, will pass the hourglass onto Norton.
+While mourning Orlene, he is approached by Gawain, who offers Norton the office of Time (Chronos), who rules over all Earthly aspects of time.
+Chronos lives backwards in time until the moment of their conception.
+Because this would enable Norton to continue see Orlene while she was still alive in the past, he accepts and he immediately starts living life backwards in time, invisible to mortals, although he can temporarily go forward to interact with others.

-Norton immediately starts living life backwards in time, though he can temporarily go forward to interact with others.
-However, when he is living backwards, he is not visible to mortals.
-Norton experiments with his hourglass, recognised by all the Incarnations as being the most powerful magical device in the world, to halt and/or reverse time, travel many millions of years into the Earth's past, and work with the Incarnation of Fate, who needs his hourglass to help fix tangles in her threads of fate.

 Because Norton lives backwards in time, his past is everyone else's future, making him an isolated character even among the other Incarnations.
-He also realises that this will make it impossible to have a relationship with the forward-living Orlene.
-He does, however, have an affair with Clotho, the youngest aspect of Fate.
-This is both awkward and intriguing to Norton since her past is his future.
+He soon realises that this will make it impossible to have a relationship with the forward-living Orlene.

 At his new residence in Purgatory, Norton is then visited by Satan, who informs Norton that while he can travel anywhere in time with his hourglass, he cannot leave Earth.
-Satan claims to have the power to travel the whole universe, since evil permeates all of reality, and gives Norton some samples of this ability by having him travel to other planets where, Satan claims, time flows backwards, allowing Norton to live normally and to get involved in both a space opera ("Bat Durston and the BEMS") and an epic fantasy adventure.
-Satan offers Norton the ability to have that power if Norton will grant Satan a favour; to go back in time 20 years and save a man from committing suicide.
+Satan claims to have the power to travel the whole universe, since evil permeates all of reality, and offers Norton the ability to have that power if Norton will go back in time 20 years and save a man from committing suicide.